 High-Value Strategic Suppliers

-In this constellation, the suppliers that require closest attention and management are those that are both high value and strategic.
-Your focus here is to get security of service at a good price.
+In this constellation, the suppliers that require the closest attention and management are those that are both high value and strategic.
+Your focus here is to get the security of service at a good price.
 That means maintaining a close, collaborative working relationship, negotiating a medium to long-term contract to support security of supply and having a contingency plan in place in the event of problems.

 Low-Value Strategic Suppliers

 With low-value strategic suppliers, such as the supplier of the strategically important but low-cost component, the focus is on ensuring continuity of supply.
 Typically, in this case, the suppliers are strategically important because there are limited or no alternatives, or it will take time to get the alternative suppliers up to speed.
 In practice, this might mean that you negotiate long-term contracts to support security of supply because you would have trouble finding an alternative.
 Best to stay on good terms with these guys!

 The next group of suppliers is high value but non-strategic.
 They are generally termed “approved suppliers”.
 You have options.
 The challenge is to get a good deal, perhaps through competitive auctions.
 If, for example, a possible alternative source of supply enters the market or your existing supplier lets you down or otherwise becomes uncompetitive, you should consider re-sourcing.
 Shorter-term contracts will enable you to re-source to achieve better value and/or to get a better price.

 Low Value, Non-Strategic Suppliers